Whitewash: Additives

 Additives traditionally used include water glass, glue, egg white, Portland cement, salt, soap, milk, flour, molasses, alum, and soil.

 Whitewash is sometimes coloured with earths to achieve colours spanning the range of broken white, cream, yellow and a range of browns.

 The blue laundry dye (such as Reckitt's "Dolly Blue" in the UK, Ireland and Australia, Loulaki in Greece, or Mrs. Stewart's Bluing in North America), formerly widely used to give a bright tinge to boiled white textiles, was a common 19th century addition.

-Historically, pig's blood was added to give the colour Suffolk pink, a colour still widely used on house exteriors in some areas of the UK.
-If animal blood is applied excessively, its iron oxide can compromise the lime binder's strength.
+Apocryphally, pig's blood was added to give the colour Suffolk pink, a colour widely used on house exteriors in some areas of the UK.

 Pozzolanic materials are occasionally added to give a much harder wearing paint finish.
 This addition creates a short open time and therefore requires timely application of the altered paint.

 Linseed oil is sometimes added (typically 0.5-2%) to improve adhesion on difficult surfaces.

 Cement addition makes a harder wearing paint in white or grey.
 Open time is short, so this is added at point of use.
 Cement restricts the breathable aspects of the limewash and is inadvisable for preserved historic buildings.